 The best way to present your design is through computer-aided design ( CAD).
 A CAD drawing is a digital drawing showing your design in either 2D or 3D format.
 It provides a detailed way or like a sample of visualizing the mold to be built.
 This is vital since it provides a way of ensuring there are no defects or issues that may arise on the final mold after manufacturing.
 Also, alterations can be made to change the design if it is not impressive enough.

-CNC machines use solid bodies to produce quality and cost-effective products.
+CNC machines for mold making use solid bodies to produce quality and cost-effective products.
 The formats are discussed below.

 They are 3D images that demonstrate exactly what the physical product will look like.
 They are used for the evaluation of manufacturability, designing of injection molds, approximation of weight, designing of packaging materials.
 Examples of solid bodies format files include;